hadrien-psydk/pngoptimizer/projects/pngoptimizercl/Readme.txt

 - Use KeepTextualData:F (or 2) to remove all tXTt chunks and force one, using a key/data pair provided with the ForcedTextKeyword and ForcedTextData options.
 Example:

-PngOptimizerCL -file:"myfile.png" -KeepTextualData:F -ForcedTextKeyword:Author -ForcedTextData:"Hadrien Nilsson"
+pngoptimizercl -file:"myfile.png" -KeepTextualData:F -ForcedTextKeyword:Author -ForcedTextData:"Hadrien Nilsson"